marcusoftnet/marcusoftnet.github.io/_posts/2015-01-26-i-dont-care-about-efficiency-until-we-know-our-goal.md

  - Things I say often
 ---

 I've talked more about [effectiveness vs efficiency](https://www.marcusoft.net/2014/10/effective-revisted.html) than you all care about.
 The reason for this fascination might be that the word is mixed up in Swedish I guess; there's only one word for these both concepts.
-Boooh...
+Booh...
 Swedish.

 Because the difference is paramount.